MariaSolOs/PWABuilder-previewer/README.md

 # PWABuilder: Interactive manifest previewer
-A [web component](https://medium.com/pwabuilder/building-pwas-with-web-components-33f986bf8e4c) that allows you to preview your PWA on Windows, Android and iOS, based on your app's `manifest.json` file!
+A [web component](https://medium.com/pwabuilder/building-pwas-with-web-components-33f986bf8e4c) that allows you to preview your PWA on the platform of your choice, based on your app's `manifest.json` file!

 ## Built with
 - [Lit](https://lit.dev/)